Light up the Night: FIFTH Annual Year-end block party

 TAKE A BREAK FROM THE LIGHTS & SETTLE IN FOR SOME OLD FASHIONED FUN

 While carnival games are fun, some of the best times a group can have are while bonding over board games.
-Featuring everything from Monopoly to Catan, the McMaster Board Game Society will be hosting a games night in the MUSC atrium from 6:30-11 PM.
+Featuring everything from Monopoly to Catan, the McMaster Geeks will be hosting a games night in the BRIDGES CAFE from 8-11 PM.
 Feel free to drop-in and mingle as you please, and don't hesitate to bring your own games to throw into the mix.
 Team leaders will be stationed at each table helping manage and coordinate each game - so don't be afraid to try something new.
-New this year, there will be a live, acoustic musical performances throughout the night.

 IT ACTUALLY IS ALL FUN & GAMES